 Records from observers from the Regional Observer Programme aboard the New Zealand purse seine vessels operating in the tropical Pacific are held by SPC and are available to the Commission.
+New

-New Zealand purse seine vessels operating outside the New Zealand EEZ have 100% observer coverage; there were no such vessels in 2022.
+Zealand purse seine vessels operating outside the New Zealand EEZ have had 100% observer coverage in the past; there were no such vessels in 2022 or 2023.